Wichita police, clubs work for better security after weekend shootings

 Lopez said all entertainment businesses have to follow policy and protocol and meet with the Wichita Police Department monthly to ensure customers are safe.

 “There were not that many people here.
 It wasn’t the capacity.
-It was the person, not the establishment,” said Co-owner of Rock Island Live, Erica Lopez.
+It was the person, not the establishment,” said Erica Lopez, co-owner of Rock Island Live.

 Lopez said they’ve had metal detectors, security, ID checks, and dress code for multiple years to avoid situations like this weekend’s shooting.